char

 int

-can be
+char, an int can be

-or unsigned
+signed or unsigned

-qualifier is the default on all
+signed qualifier is the default on all

-types (that is, int
+int types (that is, int and signed int

-mean the same thing, making the signed
+mean the same thing, making the signed qualifier optional)

-- short int
+int - short int,

-, and long int
+int, and long int

-is usually the most efficient fundamental datatype because
+int is usually the most efficient fundamental datatype because

 it is normally the same size as a machine word

-is smaller than or the same size as int
+short int is smaller than or the same size as int

-is larger than or the same size as int
+long int is larger than or the same size as int

-and long int
+short int and long int, the int

 is optional.